01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 05 – John and Tracy Austin become first brother-sister team to win Wimbledon mixed doubles title.

-11 – One American hostage in Teheran is freed on medical grounds.
+11 – One American hostage in Teheran – held since November 1979 – is freed on medical grounds.
+Richard Queen, 28, is flown to Switzerland and then to a US army hospital in West Germany.

 14 – President Carter‘s brother Billy becomes a registered foreign agent of the Libyan government after receiving a $220,000 “loan” from the Libyans.
 Two weeks later the president admits having given Billy classified information dealing with Libya.